Aw Cheng Chye

-Aw Cheng Chye S.P.M.J., B.B.M., O.St.J (1 January 1924 – 22 August 1971) was a Singaporean millionaire, businessman, company Director, philanthropy and son of the late Aw Boon Par.
+Aw Cheng Chye (1 January 1924 – 22 August 1971) was a Singaporean millionaire, businessman, company director, philanthropist and son of businessman Aw Boon Par.
 Aw Cheng Chye himself was the chairman of Haw Par Brothers (Private) Limited and Haw Par Brothers International Limited until his sudden death on 22 August 1971 in Santiago de Chile.

 Biography

 Early life

-Aw Cheng Chye was born in Rangoon, British Burma, British Raj of Hakka Chinese descent.
+Aw Cheng Chye was born in Rangoon, British Burma of Hakka Chinese descent.
 At young age, Aw Cheng Chye inherited part of the wealth of his father, who died in 1944.